Agave: planting, growing, and caring for

 A beautiful example of pairing in a rockery: Agave americana ‘Mediopicta Alba’, Agave montana, Yucca filamentosa ‘Color Guard’, Santolina chamaecyparissus, Berberis thunbergii ‘Admiration’, Lithodora diffusa ‘Heavenly Blue’, Saxifraga urbium, Linum perenne, Sedum reflexum ‘Angelina’, Sedum ‘Bertram Anderson’.

-With their architectural habit, large agaves (A. americana) are perfectly suited to create a spectacular centre of interest in a bed of Mediterranean perennials such as Giant Fennel, Hesperaloe parviflora, the Canary Viper’s Bugloss (biennial) or even a Romneya coulteri or Tree Poppy of gigantic dimensions.
-Do be cautious of the shade cast by larger perennials, as it needs full sun!
+With their architectural habit, large agaves (A. americana) are perfectly suited to create a spectacular centrepiece in a bed of Mediterranean perennials such as Giant Fennel, Hesperaloe parviflora, the Canary Viper’s Bugloss (biennial), or even a Romneya coulteri or Tree Poppy of gigantic proportions.
+Do be cautious of the shade cast by larger perennials; it needs full sun!

-In the ground, in a mild climate, the agave will find its place in a large rockery alongside equally undemanding plants such as the Barbary Fig (Opuntia ficus-indica) and other prickly pears, like Cylindropuntia imbricata and Opuntia humifosa, two hardy cacti or Aloe Vera.
+In the ground, in a mild climate, agave will find its place in a large rockery alongside equally undemanding plants like the Barbary Fig (Opuntia ficus-indica) and other prickly pears, such as Cylindropuntia imbricata and Opuntia humifosa, two hardy cacti or Aloe Vera.

-Its graphic silhouette will stand out in mineral scenes, punctuated by some grasses such as Miscanthus or Stipa gigantea.
+Its graphic silhouette will stand out in mineral scenes, punctuated by some grasses like Miscanthus or Stipa gigantea.

-In a shrub bed, it pairs well with Fremontodendron californicum, a sarmentous shrub with sunny flowering, Australian Rosemary or a Céanothe thyrsiflorus repens.
+In a shrub bed, it pairs well with Fremontodendron californicum, a sarmentous shrub with sunny blooms, Australian Rosemary, or a creeping Ceanothus thyrsiflorus.

 → Discover more beautiful pairing ideas with agave